tcheukueppo/tcheukueppo/README.md

 # Hi friends, I'm KUEPPO TCHEUKAM
-A 19 yr old student from the university of yaoundé I, mostly spend my free time reading books in order to learn and accomplish more in CS **:)**.
+A 19 yr old student from the university of yaoundé I, mostly spend my free time reading books in order to learn and accomplish more in CS.
+Read and practice more, making your family proud of you **:)**.

 ## List of Operating systems, Tools, and Programming Langauges I mostly deal with